Orangevale Bicycle Accident Lawyer

 - Get the name, address, phone number, license number, and auto insurance information of the motorist that hit you.

-- Write down a summary of what occurred from your vantage point, including notes about road and traffic conditions.
+- Write a summary of what occurred from your vantage point, including notes about road and traffic conditions.

 - Brain trauma or open head wound